programmerraja/MyBlog/content/notes/2024/Kubernetes.md

 ## Affinity and Anti-Affinity

-Affinity and Anti-Affinity are concepts used to control how pods are scheduled onto nodes in a cluster.
+Affinity and Anti-Affinity are concepts used to control how pods are scheduled on to nodes in a cluster.
 They help define rules for pod placement based on characteristics of the nodes or other pods in the cluster.

 **Affinity**: Affinity rules specify conditions that pods prefer for their placement.
 Pods with affinity rules tend to be scheduled onto nodes that meet those conditions